stankata/honeyplc-docs/README.md

 # HoneyPLC

-## Fork changes
+## HoneyPLC repo changes

-This fork aims to provide clearer installationa and configuration instructions.
+This repo changes aims to provide clearer installation and configuration instructions.
 That's all.
 The HoneyPLC code is not changed.
-Cheers.
+Cheers, SI.

 ## Overview